vega/vega-lite/site/tutorials/gettings_started.md

 ## Customize your Visualization

 <!-- TODO need to find a way to talk about conciseness here somehow. -->
 Vega-Lite automatically provides default properties for the visualization.
 You can further customize these values by adding more properties.
-For example, to change the title of the x-axis from `MEAN(b)` to `average of b`, we can set the title property of the axis in the `x` channel.
+For example, to change the title of the x-axis from `MEAN(b)` to `Average of b`, we can set the title property of the axis in the `x` channel.

 <div class="vl-example">
 {